Skip to Main Content

 Treatment of Hookworms in Dogs

 Treatment for hookworms in dogs typically involves anthelmintic medications, which are specifically designed to eliminate intestinal parasites.
 These medications are usually administered orally and may need to be given over a period of time to ensure all the worms, including larvae, are eradicated.
-Treating the environment is essential, as hookworm larvae can survive in the soil and reinfect your dog.

 Can hookworms infect humans?

-Lying on the infected ground can allow the hookworm larvae to begin burrowing into the skin, leading to a condition called 'ground itch.'
+Lying on infected ground can allow the hookworm larvae to begin burrowing into the skin, leading to a condition called 'ground itch.'

 In some rare cases, hookworm larvae can penetrate and damage internal organs, including the eyes, which can cause blindness and complications.
 Good bathing and hygiene habits can help to prevent hookworm infections in people.